- What Do We Do?

 Improves long-term business insights

-Realizing the importance of having a contingency plan is the easy part.
-Knowing how to put one together is a whole different story.
+Realizing the importance of having a plan B is the easy part.
+Knowing how to put one together with strategic objectives and processes in mind is a whole different story.
 The following five actions are essential for creating a great business contingency plan.

 Perform thorough market research